shsagir/play-area-sync/docs/install-wordpress-5-pro.md

 ## Deploy WordPress to fortrabbit

 Now, you have WordPress running with Bedrock locally and already configured it to play nice with your fortrabbit App.
+Let's set it live on fortrabbit:

 ### MySQL sync